weisurya/refactoring-playground/ch1/01_starting_point/README.md

 - The idea is to reduce/change the total number of parameters of a particular function
 - Could do by using it together with `replace temp with query`
 - So, instead of parsing another parameter, it could be done by calling a query function with is using the other parameter to achieve same result
+- It also applicable if you want to rename the function name for clarity purpose